intrigus-lgtm/intrigus-lgtm.github.io/research/_posts/2025-05-07-realworld-ctf-2024-using-codeql-to-find-bugs-in-codeql.md

 The code checks whether the url has at least 8 characters and starts with `http://`.
 The starts with check is implemented by XORing with `0x2f2f3a70` (which is equivalent to `//:p`) and `0x70747468` (which is equivalent to `ptth`).

-So a valid url would for example be http://internal.internal/foo.git.
+So a valid URL would, for example, be http://internal.internal/foo.git.

-After that, we can write arbitray CodeQL which is then executed as a query.
+After that, we can write arbitrary CodeQL which is then executed as a query.
 By either looking at the strings in Ghidra or by observing the started programs, we realize that CodeQL is started in a slightly unusual way:
 `codeql query run -d <DB_PATH> <QUERY_PATH> -J-Djavax.xml.accessExternalDTD=all`
 The JVM option `-Djavax.xml.accessExternalDTD=all` immediately hints towards the next step being to look at XML/XXE.